 When hotels or exempted air fare are booked outside of the Stanford Travel booking channels, travelers or travel arrangers must use the itinerary-forwarding service to register and then, as needed, update their trip details.

 Stanford Travel automatically sends booking updates to the registry when itineraries change, supports compliance with reimbursement policies and procedures and offers discounts, waivers, and perks to travelers.
 Considering these benefits, booking a hotel through Stanford Travel remains the preferred booking option wherever possible.
-More booking policy details are available in the Business and Travel Expense Policies overview.
+More booking policy details are available on the Lodging Policy page.

 Lodging arrangements that include contracts or agreements with terms and conditions requiring a signature, such as for the lease of a home or room blocks for 10 or more travelers, should be booked through the appropriate channel and paid through a requisition in iProcurement.